Spikels/dpass/README.md

 # WARNING!!!
 DO NOT USE!
-NEITHER COMPLETE OR WELL-TESTED!
+NOT COMPLETE OR TESTED!
-Please check back soon a usable version...
+Please check back soon for the first usable version (i.e. v0.0.1).

 # Dpass [![Build Status](https://secure.travis-ci.org/Spikels/dpass.png)](http://travis-ci.org/Spikels/dpass)